yan-elena/yan-elena.github.io/index.md

 - _August 04, 2025_: Our paper "Perspectives on Regulation Adaptation in Multi-Agent Systems: from Agent to Organization Centric and Beyond" is accepted at WESAAC 2025!
 - _August 01, 2025_: Our paper "Towards an Ontology for Uniform Representations of Agent State for Heterogeneous Inter-Agent Explanations" is accepted at HyperAgents@ECAI 2025!
 -  _July 31, 2025_: My doctoral consortium application "Self-Adaptive Regulation Mechanisms for a Trustworthy and Sustainable Industry of the Future" is accepted at ECAI 2025!
-- _July 28, 2025_: Visiting Ph.D.
-Student at [University of São Paulo, Brazil](https://www5.usp.br/)
+- _July 28 - October 17, 2025_: Visiting research period at the [University of São Paulo](https://www5.usp.br/), Brazil, under the supervision of [Jaime S. Sichman](https://www2.pcs.usp.br/~jaime/index_engl.html).
 - _July 21-25, 2025_: Organization of [Summer School on AI Technologies for Trust, Interoperability, Autonomy and Resilience in Industry 4.0](https://ci.mines-stetienne.fr/ai4industry/2025/)
 -  _July 16, 2025_: Our paper "Agent Toolkits: Towards Explainable Agency in ASTRA" is accepted at EUMAS Agent Toolkits 2025!
 - _July 11, 2025_: Our paper "A Regulation Adaptation Model for Multi-Agent Systems" is accepted at ECAI 2025!